prominic/dominohelp/index.md

 * we do not know everyone in the industry
 * we can only read English

-We need your help to improve the content of this site, to add the misisng people and content!
+We need your help to improve the content of this site, to add the missing people and content!

 ## Contribute Content